Cancellation procedure

 On joint request

 The parties themselves may also jointly request suspension of the procedure.
 This suspension is for a period of four months and may be renewed by further periods of four months.
-During a suspension, the parties may at any time - jointly and always in writing - request that the suspension be lifted.
+During a suspension, the parties may at any time - always in writing - request that the suspension be lifted.
 This is referred to as the suspension opt-out.

 Fees